 Greek cuisine is globally recognised for its sumptuous, marinated meats, and its fresh vegetables.
 Besides the classics though, each region of Greece also has its own local delicacies.

-Other dishes worth adding to your Metsovo culinary radar are the country sausages, lamb served with cauliflower and the boiled cauliflower.
-If a light snack is what you are after, try the traditional local pies on sale at the old bakeries.
-Galatopita (milk pie), hortopita (pie with greens) and karidopita (walnut pie) are Evritania classics.
+Other dishes worth adding to your Metsovo culinary radar are the country sausages, lamb served with cauliflower, and the boiled cauliflower.
+Be sure to try the traditional local pies on sale at the old bakeries.

 Indulge in Art and Wine at the Katogi Averoff Winery & Museum